newspaperclub/pdf_info/README.md

      :encrypted=>false}

 Each of the pages has an individual size in PDF points - that's just how PDFs are.
 If you want more of the metadata that pdfinfo outputs, send us a patch.

+If you need to manually set the path to the `pdfinfo` binary:

+    PDF::Info.command_path = "/usr/local/bin/pdfinfo"